MicroFocus/CX/cx-app/src/cx-app/cx/boilerplate/app/components/patterns/docs/tabs.md

   #### Considerations
   These are considerations
-  - Try not to nest tabs directly (subtabs).
+  - Don't nest tabs directly (subtabs).
 Pattern typically isn't clear to users.
   - Tab title length is a concern, especially with i18n.
+Pay attention to the number of top-level tabs and horizontal spacing.
   - No actions in a tab header.

   #### Links